Quantization of the affine group of a local field: The p-adic Fuchs calculus

 We shall now give the formula for the composition law of symbols in the $p$-adic Fuchs calculus and prove the basic properties of this non-formal $\star$-product.
-The latter is simply defined by transporting the product of $\CL^2(L^2(U_n))$ to $L^2(X_n)$ via the unitary operator $\bO_\theta$: \begin{dfn} Let $\theta\in\CO_\k^\times$.
+The latter is defined by transporting the product of the Hilbert-Schmidt operators $\CL^2(L^2(U_n))$ to $L^2(X_n)$ via the unitary operator $q^{-n/2}\bO_\theta$: \begin{dfn} Let $\theta\in\CO_\k^\times$.
 We let $\star_\theta$ be the associative (continuous) product on $L^2(X_n)$ given by: